What services does BFET provide?

 BFET provides the following kinds of support to individuals receiving federal food assistance from the Department of Social and Health Services (DSHS):

-- Funding to pay tuition, fees, and required textbooks when pursuing approved professional-technical training.
+- Funding to pay for tuition, fees, and required textbooks when pursuing approved professional-technical training.

 - Coordination with DSHS in the provision of childcare.